ShachaParker/PalmTree/README.md

+# PalmTree
+## Created by Xuezixiang Li, Yu Qu, and Heng Yin
+## Fork of original source by Shacha Parker

+This fork of PalmTree has been modified to work without BinaryNinja, and instead uses the Ghidra and Joern tools.

+##### Requirements:
+Ghidra should be installed and a project should be created that encompasses this folder.
+Joern should be installed and a path to its CLI should be provided in bin_cpg_extraction.py.

+Be sure to satisfy all import statements in bin_cpg_extraction.py, its related files, and train_palmtree.py.

+A library of binary files is necessary to train the model.

+##### Setup:

+File paths/folders are all given as relative.
+If they are not found when the program is found, they have to be changed to an absolute path.
+Relevant files that use paths are:
+- train_palmtree.py
+- bin_cpg_extraction.py
+- control_flow_gen.py
+- dataflow_gen.py

+The old version of control flow graph generator still exists for reference.

+To run PalmTree training in /src, one has to first acquire disassembled binary files.
+Place a library of binary files in /src/data/input, and run bin_cpg_extraction.
+It should generate files in both /intermediary_files and /output.

+Then, run train_palmtree, which if you have enough computer resources, should output a trained model for use in tasks like BCSD.

+## Original README.md below

 # 🌴PalmTree

 This is the official repository for 🌴PalmTree, which is a pre-train Language model for assembly.
 We will actively update it.